SAP-docs/abap-platform-trial-image/README.md

 ## Run

-The system expects host name be *vhcala4hci*, all other host names will prevent system from starting.
+The system expects host name be *vhcala4hci*, all other host names will prevent the system from starting.
 Please, use the following command and watch the output carefully:

 ### GNU/Linux